wp-plugins/creative-commons-configurator-1/readme.txt

  - A block with licensing information under the published content.
 - Some template tags are provided for use in your theme templates.
 - The plugin is ready for localization.
 - The plugin can be extended to support custom licenses.
-Further below an example is provided about how to add support for the WTFPL license. ;)

 = Translations =